abhishekarya1/Hash-Define-myNotes/content/system-design/book-2.md

 other business related info...
 ```

-For `geospatial_index` table, the schema options are:
+For `geospatial_index` relation, the schema options are:
 1. Geohash as PK: store list of all businesses in that hash as a JSON list.
 Slow to update (locking required to prevent concurrent updates to the row) but easy to read.
 2. `business_id` as PK: multiple businesses will have the same Geohash.
 Slow to read (all rows must be read) but easy to write (either insert or delete, no locking required).